VhiktorBrown/VhiktorBrown/README.md

 - I am very comfortable with the Flutter framework and Dart SDK.
 I am also very proficient in Java and Kotlin seeing as these were the languages I started out with.

-- I have been in the Mobile developent space for over 5 years now and within this time, I have deployed a significant number of apps to Playstore and the Appstore.
+- I have been in the Mobile development space for over 5 years now and within this time, I have deployed a significant number of apps to Playstore and the Appstore.

 - I am actively contributing to the open source community.
 I have built 2 libraries so far, [Native Android library](https://github.com/VhiktorBrown/Paystack-webview-android) and a [Flutter package](https://pub.dev/packages/paystack_for_flutter) that helps developers accept payments through Paystack in their app with just few lines of code.